Rebekah Ryan: Career

 In 2001, with a new recording contract, Ryan re-emerged with a totally different sound, style and image.
 Whereas before, her material had been dance-pop/soul, it was now rock-pop.
 Her album, Big Trouble (Lots of Fun) was released by Jive Records, despite the absence of a hit single to promote it.
 The album sold poorly.
 The lead single, "You Think You Got The Right", benefited from good reviews and promotion, but did not reach the UK Singles Chart.
 In 2002, still on Jive Records, Ryan released a re-edited version of the album, this time entitled I'll Live, and featuring another new single, "Can I Depend on You?"; neither release charted.
 The album, complete with new artwork, also omitted a few of the prior LP's tracks, yet added some more ones.

 In 2007, Ryan was selected as one of the 12 finalists in the Over 25s category group on the ITV show, The X Factor.
 She returned to the programme in 2016, the judges put her through to boot camp.
+Personal life.
+She has had two babies, one of them deceased and she has been married and now divorced and plans to release new music in the future.